hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 ## Identifying gene markers for each cluster

-The last set of questions we had regarding the analysis involved whether the clusters corresponding to the same cell types have biologically meaningful differences.
 Sometimes the list of markers returned don't sufficiently separate some of the clusters.
-For instance, we had previously identified clusters 0, 2, 4, 10, and 18 as CD4+ Tcells, but **are there biologically relevant differences between these clusters of cells?** We can use the `FindMarkers()` function to determine the genes that are differentially expressed between two specific clusters.
+For instance, we had previously identified clusters 0, 4, 6 and 2 as CD4+ Tcells, but when looking at marker gene lists we identfied markers to help us further subset cells.
+We were lucky and the signal observed from `FindAllMarkers()` helped us differentiate between naive and activated cells.
+Another option to identify biologically meaningful differences would be to use the **`FindMarkers()` function to determine the genes that are differentially expressed between two specific clusters**.

 <p align="center">
 <img src="../img/marker_ident_function3.png" width="350">